DeAmir/deamir.github.io/_tabs/about.md

 order: 4
 ---

-In this blog, I aim to simplify and clarify intricate concepts in the fields of computer science and mathematics.
-Essentially, I employ the Feynman method to achieve this goal.
+Sometimes I think that I know things.
+To make sure that I do, I utilize the Feinman Method, as it forces me to understand every little detail of a concept/proof/intuition.

-My approach is to break down these concepts into their fundamental intuitions and present them from a wider perspective.
+This blog was created to incentivize me to use the Feinmann Method on ideas I find complex or bewildering.
+That way, I will ultimately have created an archive full of explanations of complex concepts, that I wish were presented to me early on.
+What a wonderful prospect!

-I make my notes public with the intention of assisting others who might find them useful.
+I make my efforts publicly available in the hope that others would find it helpful.